Services

 Prevention Outreach and Navigation of Services (PONS)

-PRIME for Life (PFL) is designed for people who might make high-risk choices and helps them learn to reduce their risks of alcohol and drug related problems throughout life.
+PRIME for Life (PFL) is designed for people who might make high-risk choices and helps them learn to reduce their risks of alcohol and drug-related problems throughout life.

 RESPECT is an individual-level, client-focused, HIV prevention intervention, consisting of two brief counseling sessions.

-The Child Guidance Center Rapid Response Team intervenes during critical and emotionally taxing periods in children’s lives, during which the children present a danger to themselves and/or to others.
+The Child Guidance Center Rapid Response Team intervenes during critical and emotionally taxing periods in which children or adolescents under the age of 25 present a danger to themselves and/or to others.
+Crisis intervention is provided to children and adolescents up to age 25.
+If you are seeking help for a child or adolescent that is in mental health crisis, contact (904) 982-4911 for assistance.

 Website: www.cgcjax.org